 1. Start where you are at.

-By tracking your daily current steps, you can then put in a plan to work your way up to walking 10000 steps.
-If your current steps are 3000 a day, walking 10000 a day may be a big jump and something you are unable to stay consistent with.
-Starting with 3000 and building in daily habits could see you walking 10000 steps a day within a week or two.
+By tracking your daily current steps, you can then plan to work your way up to walking 10000 steps.
+If your current steps are 3000 a day, walking 10000 a day may be a big jump and something you cannot stay consistent with.
+Starting with 3000 and building in daily habits could see you walking 10000 steps daily within a week or two.

 2. Wake up early.